 An article from the renowned Mayo Clinic suggests that laughter is indeed the best medicine.
 When we laugh, we relieve stress and households that laugh more tend to be happier.
 Instead of watching dark thrillers, or the latest superhero movie, find movies that the whole family can laugh at.
 Playing silly games like charades, or Pictionary, can also be great ways to lighten the mood at home.

 Getting away from ‘it all’ can really be cathartic.
 It won’t be if you are constantly checking your mobile.
 You can’t unplug and be plugged in at the same time.
 Getting away on a camping trip, going for a hike, or even an island vacation, can be a wonderful way to reset.

 Lastly, the time with our children is precious and stressing about each little thing is never going to lead to overall health for you, or your family in the long run.
 Find some creative ways to lower stress in the family and teach your kids how to deal with their own stress.
 In the end, all of the things you thought were so important are never as crucial as quality time spent with your family.

-Susan Sly is a keynote speaker, best-selling author, entrepreneur, and mother of five.
+Susan Sly is a keynote speaker, best-selling author, entrepreneur, and mother of four.
 She resides in Scottsdale, Arizona.
 Susan is available for corporate consulting, and speaking, on the topics of work-life balance, time management, productivity, and transcending challenges.